-The settings are used to determine whether primary or secondary data should be available for editing.
-It also determines which data are affected in measuring and remote modes.
-The wire feed speed shown in the measure screen shows the speed in the selected phase.
-However, the voltage, current and weld output are based on the measurement under both phases.
+The settings are used to determine whether primary or secondary data is available for editing.
+It also determines which data is affected in measuring and remote modes.
+The wire feed speed shown in the Measure screen shows the speed in the selected phase.
+However, the voltage, current, and weld output are based on the measurement under both phases.

-You can choose different synergy in the primary and secondary phases.
+You can choose different synergy for the primary and secondary phases.

-Primary or secondary phase is set in MIG/MAG SET when Superpulse is selected and synergy is switched off.
+Primary or secondary phase is set in MIG/MAG SET when SuperPulse is selected and synergy is switched off.